keitaoouchi/FluxxKit/README.md

 ## Overview

 Unidirectional data flow for reactive programming in iOS.
+Flux and Reactive Programming.

-Porting [facebook's flux implementation](https://github.com/facebook/flux) in Swift, except callback called when store changes.
+FluxxKit is a porting [facebook's flux implementation](https://github.com/facebook/flux) in Swift.

-##### Why no callback?

-We have RxSwift, ReactiveSwift, ReactiveKit or something else.
-All the stateful things could be implemented as Observable or Stream, and ViewController could bind and react to them.

 ## Example